-Annual Action Plan 2017 Describe consultation with the Continuum(s) of Care that serves the jurisdiction's area in determining how to allocate ESG funds, develop performance standards for and evaluate outcomes of projects and activities assisted by ESG funds, and develop funding, policies and procedures for the operation and administration of HMIS
+Describe consultation with the Continuum(s) of Care that serves the jurisdiction's area in determining how to allocate ESG funds, develop performance standards for and evaluate outcomes of projects and activities assisted by ESG funds, and develop funding, policies and procedures for the operation and administration of HMIS

 As the Continuum of Care lead agency, the San Joaquin County Community Development Department consulted with ESG recipients in the region to discuss new ESG regulations and to plan for the allocation of ESG funds.
 ESG applications are accepted and the funds are allocated based on the requested amount and need.
 The San Joaquin County Community Development Department develops funding, policies, and procedures for the Homeless Management Information System (HMIS).
-The Community Development Department also serves as the administrator of the HMIS.
-SJC CDD also administers the CoC's ESG, Supportive Housing, and Shelter Plus Care programs.
+The Community Development Department also serves as the administrator of the HMIS, CoC and ESG programs.